The case was one of hundreds that Roberts, President Bush's pick to become chief

 Under then-Solicitor General Kenneth Starr, Roberts tackled a host of controversial issues, questioning the legality of affirmative action programs and co-writing a brief arguing that Roe v.
 Wade, the 1973 case that legalized abortion nationwide, should be overturned.

 The White House, however, has refused to turn over memos and other documents Roberts wrote during that time frame, contending it would have a chilling effect on the advice the government receives from its lawyers.
-Meanwhile, Roberts has argued the positions he took on behalf of the government were not necessarily his own.

 But Roberts had an influential hand in shaping the government's arguments, at least in the case involving a challenge to the FCC's policy of giving minorities an edge when it came to the awarding of radio and television broadcast licenses, according to documents found at the George H.W.
 Bush Presidential Library in Texas and provided by a source opposed to his confirmation as chief justice.